 - Flip the pancakes once the edges look done – they will take about 3-4 minutes on each side.

 No, I don’t recommend making this batter ahead of time.
-The baking powder allows the batter to rise, and if you wait too long, it will start to deflate.
+Once you mix this up, the baking powder makes the batter rise, and if you wait too long, it will start to deflate.
+And then you’ll have dense pancakes, and that’s not good!

 Disclosure: This post contains affiliate links.